ChrisBeaker/uyuni-cert-verifier/README.md

 # uyuni-cert-verifier

-This script inspects podman secrets of a SUSE Multi Linux Manager installation to verify certificate chains and properties.
+This script inspects the podman secrets of a SUSE Multi Linux Manager (SMLM) installation to verify certificate chains and properties.
+These secrets (certificates) will be used inside the SMLM containers.

 It performs the following steps:
 1. Creates a temporary CA bundle file.